protesilaos/my-website/_codelog/2024-12-26-emacs-org-hide-citations-mode.md

 mediaid: "X3fEO1_QDHA"
 ---

 This is a short video demonstration of how I tone down Org citations using some custom code I wrote.
 I share the code and its annotated version.
 See the following two sections.

 ## The code without any commentary

+**UPDATE 2024-12-26 20:02 +0200:** I updated the code to include the `save-excursion`, which I forgot to cover in my original publication.
+The annotated version has the same update.

 The annotated version is in the next section.